Advanced Technology Techniques

 The Orthotic Fitting Process

-At our podiatry clinic, we take pride in ensuring that your custom-made orthotics fit perfectly.
-Our orthotic fitting and design process includes a comprehensive analysis to determine your individual requirements and create a precise and accurate pair of orthotics.
+Our podiatrists perform a thorough analysis to ensure that your custom-made orthotics fit perfectly.
+Our orthotic fitting and design process includes multiple assessments to determine your unique requirements and create orthotics that are precise and accurate for your needs.

 Biomechanical Examination

-During the consultation, your practitioner will perform a biomechanical assessment of your hips, knees, ankles, and feet.
-This assessment is vital to ensure that the orthotic prescription caters to your specific body type, feet, and needs.
-As everyone is different, it is important to assess each case individually.
+A biomechanical assessment of your hips, knees, ankles, and feet is conducted by your practitioner to ensure that the orthotic prescription is tailored to your specific body type, feet, and requirements.
+Every person is unique, which is why it is important to assess each case individually.

 Computerised Gait Analysis

-During your appointment, your podiatrist will perform a computerised gait analysis from head to toe.
-This analysis will allow them to review the video footage and explain how your walking pattern affects your body.
+Your podiatrist will conduct a computerised gait analysis from head to toe.
+They will review the video footage and inform you how your walking pattern impacts your body.

 3D Foot Scan